Clock Drift¶

 and source2

-In the next few sections, we present the above four examples.
-In the simulations featuring clock drift,
+In the next few sections, we present the above examples.
+In the simulations

-simulation time to see how the clocks diverge from the simulation time and each other.
+and simulation time to see how the clocks diverge from the simulation time and

 Example: No Clock Drift¶